 Income Taxes.
 The Association is organized as a Pennsylvania not-for-profit corporation and as such, is exempt from income taxes.
-Further, the U.S. Internal Revenue Service (IRS) has granted the corporation permanent status as an organization categorized under IRC Section 503(c)(3).
+Further, the U.S. Internal Revenue Service has granted the corporation permanent status as an organization categorized under Internal Revenue Code (IRC) Section 503(c)(3).
 Accordingly, contributions to the Association qualify as deductible charitable contributions as provided in IRC Section 170(b)(1)(a)(vi).
 Accordingly, no provision has been made for income taxes with respect to this period, nor any prior period.

 Other Filings.
-Since the Association solicits funds in Pennsylvania, it has registered with the Pennsylvania Bureau of Charitable Organizations (BCO) and files an annual registration and report therewith.
+The Association is registered with the Pennsylvania Bureau of Charitable Organizations and files an annual registration and report therewith.

-Cash and Cash Equivalents.
+Cash & Cash Equivalents.
 The organization considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.